paultongyoo/churn-model-evaluation-platform/README.md

 ### Reproducibility
 #### Target: Instructions are clear, it's easy to run the code, and it works.
 The versions for all the dependencies are specified.
-* See [How to Set Up Platform](#how-to-set-up-platform) section for instructions on how to set up the platform.
+* See [How to Install Platform](#how-to-install-platform) section for instructions on how to set up the platform.
 * See [Library Dependencies & Version Numbers](#library-dependencies--version-numbers) section for instructions on how to determine libraries used and their verision numbers.

 ### Best practices